MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 ## Deploy a model

-Azure OpenAI service provides a web-based portal named **Azure OpenAI Studio**, that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.
+Azure provides a web-based portal named **Azure AI Studio**, that you can use to deploy, manage, and explore models.
+You'll start your exploration of Azure OpenAI by using Azure AI Studio to deploy a model.

-> **Note**: As you use Azure OpenAI Studio, message boxes suggesting tasks for you to perform may be displayed.
+> **Note**: As you use Azure AI Studio, message boxes suggesting tasks for you to perform may be displayed.
 You can close these and follow the steps in this exercise.

-1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, use the **Go to Azure OpenAI Studio** button to open Azure OpenAI Studio in a new browser tab.
+1. In the Azure portal, on the **Overview** page for your Azure OpenAI resource, scroll down to the **Get Started** section and select the button to go to **AI Studio**.

-    After the new tab opens, you can close any banner notifications for new preview services that are displayed at the top of the Azure OpenAI Studio page.

-1. In Azure OpenAI Studio, in the pane on the left, select the **Deployments** page and view your existing model deployments.
+1. In Azure AI Studio, in the pane on the left, select the **Deployments** page and view your existing model deployments.
 If you don't already have one, create a new deployment of the **gpt-35-turbo-16k** model with the following settings:
     - **Deployment name**: *A unique name of your choice*
     - **Model**: gpt-35-turbo-16k *(if the 16k model isn't available, choose gpt-35-turbo)*
-    - **Model version**: Auto-update to default
+    - **Model version**: *Use default version*
     - **Deployment type**: Standard
     - **Tokens per minute rate limit**: 5K\*
     - **Content filter**: Default
-    - **Enable dynamic quota**: Enabled
+    - **Enable dynamic quota**: Disabled

     > \* A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

 ## Use the Chat playground

 Now that you've deployed a model, you can use it to generate responses based on natural language prompts.
-The *Chat* playground in Azure OpenAI Studio provides a chatbot interface for GPT 3.5 and higher models.
+The *Chat* playground in Azure AI Studio provides a chatbot interface for GPT 3.5 and higher models.

 > **Note:** The *Chat* playground uses the *ChatCompletions* API rather than the older *Completions* API that is used by the *Completions* playground.
 The Completions playground is provided for compatibility with older models.

 1. In the **Playground** section, select the **Chat** page.
-The **Chat** playground page consists of three main panels (which may be arranged right-to-left horizontally, or top-to-bottom vertically depending on your screen resolution):
+The **Chat** playground page consists of a row of buttons and two main panels (which may be arranged right-to-left horizontally, or top-to-bottom vertically depending on your screen resolution):
-    - **Setup** - used to set the context for the model's responses.
+    - **Configuration** - used to select your deployment, define system message, and set parameters for interacting with your deployment.
     - **Chat session** - used to submit chat messages and view responses.
-    - **Configuration** - used to configure settings for the model deployment.
-1. In the **Configuration** panel, ensure that your gpt-35-turbo-16k model deployment is selected.
+1. Under **Deployments**, ensure that your gpt-35-turbo-16k model deployment is selected.
-1. In the **Setup** panel, review the default **System message**, which should be *You are an AI assistant that helps people find information.* The system message is included in prompts submitted to the model, and provides context for the model's responses; setting expectations about how an AI agent based on the model should interact with the user.
+1. Review the default **System message**, which should be *You are an AI assistant that helps people find information.* The system message is included in prompts submitted to the model, and provides context for the model's responses; setting expectations about how an AI agent based on the model should interact with the user.
 1. In the **Chat session** panel, enter the user query `How can I use generative AI to help me market a new product?`

     > **Note**: You may receive a response that the API deployment is not yet ready.
 If so, wait for a few minutes and try again.